 Another important pitfall of conventional resection is that the resection doesn’t follow anatomic planes.

-Migration of tumor cells follows the path of least resistance.
-In case of the tongue this is along and between the longitudinal muscle fibers, according to the orientation of the infiltrated muscle(s).
+The migration of tumor cells follows the path of least resistance.
+In the case of the tongue this is along and between the longitudinal muscle fibers, according to the orientation of the infiltrated muscle(s).
 This favors the fast progression of a tumor to the deeper tissue planes even up to hyoid.

 Because of the above-mentioned limitations in conventional resection, a new concept of compartment surgery / anatomical resection was proposed by Calabrese et al. in 2011.